oliviawestmacottssw/SSW.Rules.Content/rules/before-starting-do-you-follow-a-test-driven-process/rule.md

 14. Reconcile your workspace if it was successful
 15. Check that Continuous Integration (CI) build was successful(If GC was skipped)

-Figure: Good example - right​ process
+Figure: Good example - right process
 **Note:** You should have both a Gated-Check-in (GC) and a Continuous Integration (CI) build on every branch.
-​